Senator Sammy Leshore speaks on his comeback, 2000 attempt on his life

 The Senator attended Maralal High School between 1969 and 1997 and later worked as an untrained teacher for one year before joining the then Kenya Police Service where he served until 1980.

-He also served in the National Intelligence Service before he was appointed to represent the country in Italy as an Affairs Attaché between 1984and 1988.
+He also served in the National Intelligence Service before he was appointed to represent Kenya in Italy as an Affairs Attaché between 1984and 1988.

 He was elected MP for Samburu West where he served for three consecutive terms until 2007 when he lost to Raphael Letimalo of the Orange Democratic Movement (ODM).